confluentinc/examples/replicator-security/README.md

 ## Test Data

-The data from testData/testData.txt is loaded into the source topic, this can be modified to suit testing requirements.
+The [test data](testData/testData.txt) is loaded into the source topic, and it can be modified to suit testing requirements.

 ## Creating and verifying the environments